-The INTERSCAN voltametric sensor (U.S. Patent number 4,017,373) is an electrochemical gas detector operating under diffusion controlled conditions.
-The principle of operation is described as follows:
+The electrochemical sensor principle of operation is described as follows:

 Gas molecules from the sample are adsorbed on an electrocatalytic sensing electrode, after passing through a diffusion medium, and are electrochemically reacted at an appropriate sensing electrode potential.
 This reaction generates an electric current directly proportional to the gas concentration.
 This current is converted to a voltage for meter or recorder readout.

 The diffusion limited current, ilim, is directly proportional to the gas concentration according to the simplified equation…

 ilim = nFADC

 where ilim is the diffusion limited current in amps, F is the Faraday constant (96,500 coulombs), A is the reaction interfacial area in cm2, n is the number of electrons per mole reactant, δ is the diffusion path length, C is the gas concentration in moles/cm3, and D is the gas diffusion constant, representing the product of the permeability and solubility coefficients of the gas in the diffusion medium.

 For more information on our analyzers, visit the Products section of this website